 No CFCI Receptacles

 A ground-fault circuit-interrupter receptacle monitors the flow of electricity from an appliance to the receptacle.
 If there is an imbalance, the CFCI receptacle will shut off the power.
 For example, water splashes onto your hair dryer and causes a short circuit.
-The CFCI receptacle should detect this and shut off power before you get shocked or worse.
+The CFCI receptacle should detect this and shut off the power before you get shocked or worse.

 These are just some of the common electrical problems that you’re likely to experience.
 Once you know what the problem is, you’re on your way to being able to solve it.
 Speak to the friendly electricians at CMC Electric to solve your power issues today.